People Who Refused to Be Defined by Their Past Accept 11 Challenges

 You’re already moving towards a deeper reality if you’re reading this: what has happened doesn’t have to determine who you are.
 The saying “people who refused to be defined by their past” refers to you, not just other people.
 The past does not bind you; you can move on from it.

-You can reclaim your story by accepting your past, rewriting it, separating your identity from labels, gaining support, establishing goals for the future, learning lessons, practicing self-compassion, being adaptable, interacting with others, celebrating your accomplishments, and keeping the past in mind without using it as a roadmap.
+You can reclaim your story by accepting your past, rewriting it, separating your identity from labels, seeking support, setting future goals, learning from your past, practicing self-compassion, being adaptable, interacting with others, celebrating your accomplishments, and keeping the past in mind without using it as a roadmap.

 You develop into a person who considers the past, makes decisions about the future, and lives a life that challenges previous definitions.
 Enter that life.